.NET

 Console.WriteLine($"Body length: {r.Text.Length}");

 The using declaration disposes the session when the enclosing scope ends.
-The session implements IDisposable, so always pair new Session(...) with using.
+Session implements IDisposable, so every new Session(...) should pair with a using.

 Session